Negative Electronic Friction and Non-Markovianity in Nonequilibrium Quantum Systems

 which shows that frequency $\omega$ at position $x$ has a dissipative contribution if $\text{Re}\left\{\tilde{\gamma}(x,\omega)\right\} > 0$.
 The Markovian limit would thus perform well if the vibrational dynamics is dominated by frequencies around $\omega \approx 0$ and if $\text{Re}\{\tilde{\gamma}(x,\omega)\}$ does not show any additional significant structure besides $\tilde{\gamma}(x,0)$.

 We explore this assumption in Fig.~\figref{fig: fric_freq_gam1}, which plots $\text{Re} \left\{\tilde{\gamma}(x,\omega) \right\}$ at $\Phi = 0.4\text{ V}$, and for the three energetic configurations of the molecular bridge and at three representative vibrational coordinates: (a) $x = 0$, (b) $x = 5$, and (c) $x = 10$.
-First, one observes that the Markovian approximation \textit{is} justified for $\Delta = 0$ (blue lines), as there is a single peak at $\omega = 0$ that dominates all other frequencies.
+First, one observes that the Markovian approximation \textit{is} justified for $\Delta = 0$ (green lines), as there is a single peak at $\omega = 0$ that dominates all other frequencies.
 This matches the results of Fig.~\figref{fig: quantum results}, in which the Markovian electronic friction approach reproduce the quantum simulations well.

-Next, we consider the $\Delta > 0$ configuration (red lines).
+Next, we consider the $\Delta > 0$ configuration (blue lines).
 While the $\omega = 0$ contribution is indeed negative and significant when $x=0$ in (a), there are two additional peaks that are also negative and larger in magnitude at $\omega \approx \pm 2\Delta = \pm 200\text{ meV}$.
 Therefore, while the Markovian contribution to the electronic friction has a driving effect, including non-Markovian effects from other frequencies could \textit{increase} the vibrational excitation.
 Furthermore, as shown in (b) at $x = 5$, these side-peaks can even have a different sign to Markovian contribution.
 For $\Delta > 0$, this indicates that including non-Markovian effects may increase the coordinate range over which electronic friction drives vibrational excitation.
-Only at large values of the vibrational coordinate does the Markovian assumption become satisfied, as shown in Fig.~\figref{fig: fric_freq_gam1} for $x = 10$.
+Only at large values of the vibrational coordinate does the Markovian assumption become satisfied, as shown in (c) for $x = 10$.
 Here, the electronic eigenstates of the donor-acceptor model are near $\mu_{\alpha}$, where EHP excitation dominates.